Till the Bitter End

 May God bless you, Sidi Okba, you magical city.
 The daughter of the Romans sings and dances to the beat of the morning breeze rustling the grass in the fields.
 She knows her wishes are her father’s commands.
 What is it this beauty will want next, the oil from the olive trees that grow in this neck of the woods or the fish of the sea?
 Rejoice, you lucky bastard, for you can have it all.
 Sleep, Sidi Okba, and don’t worry, because we will watch over the land handed down to us and cultivate it with the seed of our dreams.

 The castles of the area have weathered all sorts of calamities in the past and have withstood the passage of time with dignity, the kind maintained over generations by those who inhabit these parts.
-Bella is smitten with the taste of their pose and asks her father, Tary, the one ...Read more
+Bella is smitten with the taste of their pose and asks her father, Tary, the ...Read more